isledecomp/isle/tools/README.md

 * `reccmp`: Compares the original EXE or DLL with a recompiled EXE or DLL, provided a PDB file
 * `verexp`: Verifies exports by comparing the exports of the original DLL and the recompiled DLL
-* `checkorder`: Checks `FUNCTION` declarations, ensuring they appear in ascending order within a unit
+* `checkorder`: Checks function declarations, ensuring they appear in ascending order within a unit
 * `isledecomp`: A library that is used by the above scripts, it has a collection of useful classes and functions

 ## Testing